Ateneo and the UN Sustainable Development Goals

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture

 The Ateneo Center for Educational Development (ACED) realized that poor academic performance and high absence rates among pupils in public schools were both caused by malnutrition and hunger.
-They thus began a in-school feeding program for students in public schools, and their work was crucial in ensuring that the nation's feeding law was passed in 2017.
+They thus began an in-school feeding program for students in public schools, and their work was crucial in ensuring that the nation's feeding law was passed in 2017.
 In order to further address poverty and food insecurity, Ateneo offers scholarship recipients meal vouchers and makes sure that there are affordable and healthy food options available on campus.

 News and Features